- E-mail: evan at evanweinberg dot com

 - Website: You're already here!

-I am currently teaching IB Mathematics SL, Pre-Calculus, and Algebra 2 at the Saigon South International School, in Ho Chi Minh City, Vietnam.
+I am currently teaching IB Mathematics SL, AP Calculus AB, and Algebra 2 at the Saigon South International School, in Ho Chi Minh City, Vietnam.

 From 2010 to 2016, I taught at the Hangzhou International School in Hangzhou, China.
 My courses there included IB Mathematics SL & HL, IB Physics SL & HL, 9th grade math, robotics, and Web Design & Programming.
 Our school participated in both the FIRST Tech Challenge program and the FIRST LEGO League programs.